Modbus-Monitor/docs/WORKFLOW-GUIDE.md

 ## Your Complete Setup (Simple & Future-Proof)

 ### What You Have Now
-✅ GitHub repository with auto-import from WordPress
+✅ GitHub repository with static documentation files
 ✅ MkDocs Material theme with clean navigation
-✅ Auto-commit of generated Markdown files
+✅ Auto-build and deployment to GitHub Pages
 ✅ Live documentation at: https://modbus-monitor.github.io/docs/

 ### Daily Editing Workflow